 - Finely chop the chocolate and begin melting it in a double boiler for best results.

-- Spread 1/2 of the mixture into the prepared 8x8 pan and place into the freezer. **NOTE: If the chocolate was too hot and melts the butter, just put the mixture into the refrigerator for a few minutes until it it cools off and will whip.
+- Spread 1/2 of the mixture into the prepared 8x8 pan and place into the freezer.
+NOTE: If the chocolate was too hot and melts the butter, just put the mixture into the refrigerator for a few minutes until it cools-off and it will whip.

 - Run a sharp knife along the sided of the pan that were not lined with the parchment and lift the whole thing out of the pan by puling up on the parchment.
 Cut into 32 pieces with a sharp knife and store in an air tight container in the refrigerator.
 Keeps up to 10 days in the refrigerator.